6 Etiquette Tips for Hosting

 That’s important information for you to know to ensure that your call goes smoothly.
 So, ahead of your call, take some time to research the cultures of the various countries you’ll be communicating with.
 That will keep you from inadvertently offending anyone.

 3. Minimize Language Barriers

 Even if all of your participants are familiar with English, that doesn’t necessarily mean they’re as fluent as you are.
 You might still run into a few language barriers that cause difficulties.
 Distribute things like agendas, notes, presentations, and other documents ahead of the call so that people have time to review those resources.
-Participants who aren’t as fluent with English will appreciate the chance to familiarize themselves with the items that will be discussed—so that they can be prepared to contribute to the discussion.
+Participants who aren’t as fluent in English will appreciate the chance to familiarize themselves with the items that will be discussed—so that they can be prepared to contribute to the discussion.